 Comparing the design profession to any other is by no means exact, but the, “How much for a logo?” question is kind of like asking an estate agent, “How much for a house?”

 The cost includes a significant amount of time, which spans over weeks or months, depending on the complexity of the job.
-For more details about exactly what happens behind the scenes, read my design process.
-The client receives full ownership of the completed artwork, along with original files suitable for use across a wide range of media.
+For more details about exactly what happens behind the scenes, read design projects.

 Design is not a commodity.